Assessing Classifier Fairness with Collider Bias: Estimating CDE

-For example, in Figure~\ref{pic:TheoremEx}(e), $P(y|do(a), do(x_1, x_2, x_3, x_4))= P(y|a, x_1, x_2) = P(y|a, x_1, x_2, x_4)$ based on Theorem~\ref{theo:antecedent} where we use $x_i$ for $X_i = x_i$, if $X_1$ and $X_2$ are all direct causes of $Y$.
-Let us assume that Figure~\ref{pic:TheoremEx}(e) is the true DAG, but a regulatory authority has a DAG as Figure~\ref{pic:TheoremEx}(f) since they do not know which one of $X_1 $ and $X_4$ is the direct cause.
-The discrimination score based on the imprecise DAG in Figure~\ref{pic:TheoremEx}(f) is also correct as long as the all direct causes are included in the parent set of $Y$.
+Corollary~\ref{theo:antecedent} allows some redundancy in the conditioning set comparing to Corollary~\ref{theo:allcauses}.
+In practice, the redundancy gives a flexibility for users to determine the direct causes of $Y$.
+Sometimes, a direct cause and an indirect cause are difficult to distinguish, and Corollary~\ref{theo:antecedent} indicates that including both does not bias the CDE estimation.
+For example, in Figure~\ref{pic:TheoremEx}(d), $P(y \mid do(a), do(x_1, x_2, x_3, x_4))\\=P(y \mid a, x_1, x_2)=P(y \mid a, x_1, x_2, x_4)$ based on Corollary~\ref{theo:antecedent} if $X_1$ and $X_2$ are all direct causes of $Y$.
+Let us assume that Figure~\ref{pic:TheoremEx}(d) is the true DAG, but a government agency has a DAG as Figure~\ref{pic:TheoremEx}(e) since they do not know which one of $X_1 $ and $X_4$ is the direct cause of $Y$.
+A CDE estimation based on the imprecise DAG in Figure~\ref{pic:TheoremEx}(e), i.e. $P(y\mid do(a), do(x_1, x_2, x_3, x_4))=P(y \mid a, x_1, x_2, x_4)$ is also unbiased.

-In our algorithm, we will use antecedent nodes as the conditional variable set instead of the parent nodes of $Y$ only, and this gives some room of possible impreciseness of DAG specification in the assumption.